absmach/magistrala/CONTRIBUTING.md

  If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [Apache License, Version 2.0](LICENSE).

 ## Merge approval